Usamos cookies para aprimorar sua experiência e para torna as aplicações mais fáceis. Leia nossa Política de Privacidade e Termos de uso.

 The fleet of modern trucks that takes wood to the mill and chips to the Onça Pintada power plant consumes less fuel and emits less greenhouse gases.
 The technology these vehicles are equipped with, combined with Eldorado Brazil's logistical management, allows for quick decision-making, increasing operational performance and the availability of trucks, as well as driver safety.
 The trucks have remote sensing systems that provide data about their location and driver behavior, shared with our control tower in real time.
 This data analysis can be used as a basis for remote interventions, whether relating to safety or the need for repairs and maintenance.
 All vehicles are equipped with a telemetry system that sends the control tower information about fuel consumption, movement, braking, and other data.
 To improve driver health and safety, these technologies are used to manage their routines, ensuring they take breaks, for example, and cameras capable of detecting fatigue and distraction inside the cab reinforce safety—the cameras are monitored remotely by analysts.

-Eldorado Brazil has a multimodal logistics network—road, rail, and river—connecting the company to the country's biggest ports.
+Eldorado Brasil has a multimodal logistics network—road, rail, and river—connecting the company to the country's biggest ports.
 Our own terminal at the Port of Santos is where most of our pulp leaves Brazil, headed to more than 40 countries worldwide.
-In 2020, we acquired a new area in the port, which doubled our pulp transport capacity.
+In 2020, we acquired a new area in the port, which doubled the terminal’s pulp shipment capacity.
 The new area has two berths and can receive a 72-wagon train, increasing logistical efficiency and reducing costs.

 Interconnected

-Eldorado Brazil has a multimodal logistics network—road, rail, and river—connecting the company to the country's biggest ports.
+Eldorado Brasil has a multimodal logistics network—road, rail, and river—connecting the company to the country's biggest ports.
 Our own terminal at the Port of Santos is where most of our pulp leaves Brazil, headed to more than 40 countries worldwide.
-In 2020, we acquired a new area in the port, which doubled our pulp transport capacity.
+In 2020, we acquired a new area in the port, which doubled the terminal’s pulp shipment capacity.
 The new area has two berths and can receive a 72-wagon train, increasing logistical efficiency and reducing costs.